acomputeradrift/CubesInSpace/README.md

 For usability reasons, I traced a vector normal from the phones screen by about 10 cm.

-Next apply that to your phone node during your regular update cycle.
+Apply this code to your phone node during your regular update cycle.
+In my case: 'renderer(_ renderer: SCNSceneRenderer, updateAtTime time: TimeInterval)'

 '''swift

 func updatePhoneNode() {

         //Move in front of screen